Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 For this scenario, you'll want to ensure [the only principal that can access your applications is Front Door](https://learn.microsoft.com/azure/frontdoor/origin-security?tabs=app-service-functions&pivots=front-door-standard-premium).
 Front Door's features work best when traffic only flows through Front Door.
 You should configure your origin to block traffic that hasn't been sent through Front Door.
 Otherwise, traffic might bypass Front Door's web application firewall, DDoS protection, and other security features.
 We'll configure this as part of the tutorial later on in this post.

 Additionally, for scenarios using App Services, consider [locking down the SCM/advanced tools site](https://learn.microsoft.com/azure/app-service/app-service-ip-restrictions#restrict-access-to-an-scm-site) as this site will not likely need to be reached through Front Door.
+You'll likely want to set up access restrictions that only allow you to conduct your testing as well as enable continuous deployment from your tool of choice.
+We'll go into more detail on how to do this during the tutorial later on in this post.

+Lastly, for scenarios using App Services, consider [disabling basic auth on App Service](https://azure.github.io/AppService/2020/08/10/securing-data-plane-access.html), which limits access to the FTP and SCM endpoints to users that are backed by Azure Active Directory (AAD).
+Disabling basic auth will require additional steps to configure continuous deployment.
+We'll go through this as well later on in this post.

 ### Cost optimization